 - Irritation, swelling, and redness of the anal region.

 - Pain during bowel movements

 When the abscess is superficial the person can actually feel the lump of swollen mass near the anus.
-If the abscess is deep seated inside the anal canal, mostly in those having inflammatory bowel diseases can result in discomfort in the abdominal area also.
+If the abscess is deep-seated inside the anal canal, mostly in those having inflammatory bowel diseases can result in discomfort in the abdominal area also.

 Treatment to cure ischiorectal abscess is to open and drain the abscess.
 The procedure begins by injecting meditation to numb the area around the abscess by providing local anesthetic.
-The area will be proofed with antiseptic solution to keep the spot sterile.
-The surgeon will then cut open the abscess and drain the pus and debris from the abscess.
+The area will be proofed with an antiseptic solution to keep the spot sterile.
+The Surgeon will then cut open the abscess and drain the pus and debris from the abscess.
 Once the pus is drained completely the surgeon will insert some packing to the cavity to diminish any bleeding and leave it open for a day or two.
-This cavity will not be stitch closed because this can cause an infection and the collection of pus.
+This cavity will not be stitched closed because this can cause an Infection and the collection of pus.
 Leaving the abscess open will drain out all the pus and debris completely form the abscess.
 Later on, a bandage will be placed over the packing of the cavity and provide instruction to take care of the wound.

 If pain persists after two days from draining the pus then it’s recommended to visit the doctor for follow-ups.
 Special care should be taken to prevent any infection or bleeding of blood from the spot.
 It’s important to keep the area hygiene by following instructions provided by the doctor.